Wake Forest Baptist Medical Oncology clinics and inpatient units treat a variety of cancers and blood diseases.

-The nationally recognized Blood and Marrow Transplant (BMT) program is among the larger collection centers in the United States for the National Marrow Donor Program.
+The nationally recognized Stem Cell Transplant and Cellular Therapy program (SCTCT) is among the larger collection centers in the United States for the National Marrow Donor Program.
 As a result, donors and recipients are assured of a caring and competent experience.

 The complex transplantation procedure uses stem cells that were isolated from bone marrow or blood from either the patient or a compatible donor (related or unrelated).
 Transplantation can be used to treat non-Hodgkin’s lymphoma, Hodgkin’s disease, multiple myeloma, acute and chronic leukemias, and other forms of cancer.
 Members of the transplant program have been active participants in clinical trials.

 We are the only cancer center in the region to offer CAR T-cell therapy, which is a personalized immunotherapy that uses a patient’s own cells to combat advanced lymphomas.

 Focused on the treatment of cancers and blood disorders, as well as directing chemotherapy care, our hematologists and oncologists work as part of a team to provide you with the best possible care in the region and beyond.

 This comprehensive team-based approach brings together a variety of specialists to care for each patient, regardless of what type of cancer they have.
 Our hematology and oncology physicians have highly specialized training and experience in the complexities of blood disorders and cancers.
 Our team works together to evaluate your condition and then develop the best treatment plan for you.